 The path for which the mix minus was created can easily be identified within the contribution screen as it displays the 'receiver' tab.

-It is important to be sure of any changes you make within the contribution pop-up as you can directly change routing for all paths.
+It is important to be sure of any changes made within the contribution pop-up as this can directly change routing for all paths.

 FIGURE 4 - MIX MINUS CONTRIBUTION POP-UP